By TEC Marketing Team

 As a career choice, financial planning is one of the most financially rewarding, with a median annual income of nearly $90,000.
 However, there are more than just financial benefits to be gained by pursuing a career as a Certified Financial Planner.

-We recently caught up with Brandon Perry (BP) one of the instructors in our financial planning program, to learn about his passion for teaching and students interactions.
+We recently caught up with Brandon Perry (BP) one of the instructors in our financial planning program, to learn about his passion for teaching and student interactions.

 Can you please tell us how you got interested in the financial planner profession?